What42Pizza/What42s-Shader-Base/documentation.md

 Here's the basic idea: Include the main file once to test which uniforms are needed, use a 'switchboard' file to include the needed uniforms, then include the main file again for actual use.

-You can just look at the files in /world0, but here's a quick explaination of the system and its quirks:
+You can just look at the files in /world0, but here's a quick explanation of the system and its quirks:

 - 1: Definitions are set for 'FIRST_PASS', arguments, and 'main'
 - 2: The /main file is included